-The Hastings Seagull teaching groups range from 1 to 7.
-Group 1 being non-swimmers up to Group 7 where they will be capable swimmers able to swim all four strokes and confident in the water.
-The club uses the NPTS for groups 1 to 7.
+Our teaching groups start from Group 1 (for non-swimmers) and go all the way to Group 7 (for capable swimmers able to swim all four strokes and confident in the water).

 Each group has assessment criteria to be achieved before a swimmer can move into the next group.
-Assessments will be carried out approximately every ten weeks.
-This is carried out by the current group teacher in all seven teaching groups.
-Assessment guides are different for each group and the teachers have this to hand on the assessment day.
-If a swimmer exceeds the assessment criteria for their current group before the planned assessment date then an individual assessment may be carried out if there is a space in the planned ‘move to’ group.
-This will not happen very often, but if the teacher feels it is necessary then it will.
-After every ten week assessment, all groups will be checked for spaces.
-Priority will be given to internal swimmers in order of ability shown against the given criteria.
+Assessments will be carried out approximately every ten weeks, by the current group teacher.
+Assessment guides are different for each group.
+Occasionally, if a swimmer exceeds the assessment criteria for their current group before the planned assessment date then an individual assessment may be carried out if there is a space in the planned ‘move to’ group.
+After every assessment, groups will be checked for spaces and priority will be given to internal swimmers in order of ability shown against the given criteria.
 Then the remaining spaces will be filled by new swimmers who have been separately assessed and put on the waiting list.
+View our Teaching Groups Timetable.

 When swimmers have completed the teaching stages they may decide whether to stay with competitive swimming and enter the Competitive Squads or change to Water Polo.